-Investigators have determined what caused the fatal grill explosion at Grace Community Church, 5504 E. 146th St. on Aug.
+Investigators have determined what caused the fatal grill explosion at Grace Community Church, 5504 E. 146th St., on Aug.
 26.

-Noblesville Fire Dept. Division Chief Rick Russell stated that during the preparation heating process, propane gas was going to be used as a heat source for the cooking.
+Noblesville Fire Dept. Division Chief Rick Russell stated that during the preparation heating process, propane gas was going to be utilized as a heat source for the cooking.
 The propane gas, prior to being ignited, accumulated in and around the area of the side burner, as well as a large warming compartment.

 Russell said Douglas B. Gripp, 52, of Carmel, the owner and operator of the custom made grill, went to ignite the side burner with a multi-purpose lighter.

 “A spark from the multi-purpose lighter ignited the flammable propane gas causing an explosion to occur.
 The gas that had accumulated in the warming compartment forced the 36-inch by 48-inch door to open at a high rate of speed striking Mr. Gripp, causing his death,” he stated.

 Russell said the grill was a 20-foot-long wood-burner with two 30-pound supplemental propane tanks.
 It also contained a burner that was heating oil to deep fry onion rings at the time of the blast.
 Investigators inspected the grill for prior damage and leaks at pipe junctions and fittings.
 Russell said the propane gas connections and fittings were operating properly at the time of the incident.